Brazilian War of Independence: Naval action

 Both parties (Portuguese and Brazilian) saw the Portuguese warships spread across the country (mostly in poor condition) as the instrument through which military victory could be achieved.
 In early 1822, the Portuguese navy controlled a ship of the line, two frigates, four corvettes, two brigs, and four warships of other categories in Brazilian waters.

 Warships available immediately for the new Brazilian navy were numerous, but in disrepair.
 The hulls of several ships that were brought by the Royal Family and the Court to be abandoned in Brazil were rotten and therefore of little value.
-Some underwent repairs and saw action in the war, however, such as the Pedro I ship of the line.
-The Brazilian agent in London, Felisberto Caldeira Brant, the Marquis of Barbacena, received orders to acquire warships fully equipped and manned on credit.
+Some underwent repairs and saw action in the war, however, such as the ship of the line Pedro I. The Brazilian agent in London, Felisberto Caldeira Brant, the Marquis of Barbacena, received orders to acquire warships fully equipped and manned on credit.
 No vendor, however, was willing to take the risks.
 Finally, there was an initial public offering, and the new Emperor personally signed for 350 of them, inspiring others to do the same.
 Thus, the new government was successful in raising funds to purchase a fleet.

 Arranging crews was another problem.
 A significant number of former officers and Portuguese sailors volunteered to serve the new nation, and swore loyalty to it.
 Their loyalty, however, was under suspicion.
-For this reason, British officers and men were recruited to fill out the ranks and end the dependence on the Portuguese.
+For this reason, British officers and sailors were recruited to fill out the ranks and end the dependence on the Portuguese.

 The Brazilian Navy was led by British officer Thomas Cochrane.
 The newly renovated navy experienced a number of early setbacks due to sabotage by Portuguese-born men in the naval crews.
 But by 1823 the navy had been reformed and the Portuguese members were replaced by native Brazilians, freed slaves, pardoned prisoners as well as more experienced British and American mercenaries.
 The navy succeeded in clearing the coast of the Portuguese presence and isolating the remaining Portuguese land troops.
 By the end of 1823, the Brazilian naval forces had pursued the remaining Portuguese ships across the Atlantic nearly as far as the shores of Portugal.